Improved bounds on W-W' mixing with ATLAS resonant WZ production data at the LHC at $\sqrt{s}=13$ TeV: production and decay at the LHC

 The presence of the two last decay channels, which are often neglected at low and moderate values of $M_{W'}$, is due to $W$-$W'$ mixing which is constrained to be tiny.
 In particular, for the range of $M_{W'}$ values below $\sim 1.0-1.5$ TeV, the dependence of $\Gamma_{W'}$ on the values of $\xi$ (within its allowed range) induced by $\Gamma_{W'}^{WZ}$ and $\Gamma_{W'}^{WH}$ is unimportant because $\sum_f \Gamma_{W'}^{f\bar {f'}}$ dominates over diboson partial widths.
 Therefore, in this mass range, one can approximate the total width as $\Gamma_{W'} \approx \sum_f \Gamma_{W'}^{f\bar {f'}}$, where the sum runs over SM fermions only.

 Due to the assumption that the $W'$ and the $W$ have identical couplings to the SM fermions, the total $W'$ width can be expressed in terms of the $W$ width $\Gamma_W$.
 For $W'$ masses below $m_t+m_b\simeq 180$ GeV the kinematically allowed decay channels are identical for the SM $W$ and the total width reads as $\Gamma_{W'}=(M_{W'}/M_W)\,\Gamma_W$.
 For $W'$ masses above 180 GeV the decay $W'\to t b$ opens.
 Since the phase space is enlarged it results in an increase of the $W'$ width by a factor of 4/3, namely $\Gamma_{W'}=(4M_{W'}/3M_W)\,\Gamma_W$.
-For heavy W' with mass much larger than $m_t+m_b$, i.e., $\sim 1.5$-5~TeV, the predicted branching fraction is $\text{BR}(W'\to l\nu)=1/12$ (or about 8.2\%) for each of the leptonic channels studied, as illustrated in Fig.~\ref{fig3} for the case of vanishing $W$-$W'$ mixing ($\xi=0$).
+In this $W'$ mass range limited by the upper bound of about 1.5~TeV, a predicted branching fraction $\text{BR}(W'\to l\nu)=1/12$ (or about 8.2\%) for each of the leptonic channels studied, as illustrated in Fig.~\ref{fig3} for the case of vanishing $W$-$W'$ mixing ($\xi=0$).
 Under these assumptions (for decays to massless SM fermions), the total width scales with the mass as $\Gamma_{W'}=(g^2/4\pi)M_{W'}$ \cite{Barger:1987nn}.
 Allowing also for final-state QED and QCD corrections, one arrives at $\Gamma_{W'}\approx 3.5\% \times M_{W'}$ (see, e.g. \cite{ATLAS:2014wra}).

 For heavier $W'$ bosons, the diboson decay channels, $WZ$ and $WH$, start to play an important role because of their significant contribution to the $W'$ total decay width, $\Gamma_{W'}$, and to the branching ratio $\text{BR}(W' \to WZ)$, we are no longer able to ignore them.
 To be specific, we take an approach as model-independent as possible, and for numerical illustration show our results in two simple scenarios.
 In the first scenario, we treat the model as effectively having a suppressed partial width of $W'\to WH$ with respect to that of $W'\to WZ$, i.e. $\Gamma_{W'}^{WH}\ll\Gamma_{W'}^{WZ}$, so that one can ignore the former, taking $\Gamma_{W'}^{WH}\simeq 0$.
 In this case, numerical results with our treatment will serve as an upper bound on the size of the signal.
 The second scenario assumes that both partial widths are comparable, $\Gamma_{W'}^{WH}\simeq \Gamma_{W'}^{WZ}$ for heavy $M_{W'}$ as required by the equivalence theorem \cite{Chanowitz:1985hj}.
 In particular, the equivalence theorem requires that $W'$ decays into fields that are part of the same Higgs doublet (e.g., longitudinal $Z$ and $H$) have equal decay widths up to electroweak symmetry breaking effects and phase-space factors \cite{Dobrescu:2015yba}.
 While the equivalence theorem might suggest a value for $\text{BR}(W'\to WH)$ comparable to $\text{BR}(W'\to WZ)$, the $W'WH$ coupling is actually quite model dependent \cite{Dobrescu:2015yba}.
 In the numerical analysis presented below, we will consider both scenarios.
 In the second scennario, $\Gamma_{W'}$ would be larger, with a suppression of the branching ratio to $WZ$, and the bounds from LHC (and the ability for observing the $W$-$W'$ mixing effect) would be reduced.